topicaxis/opengraph/README.rst

+Topicaxis-opengraph is a fork of https://github.com/erikriver/opengraph that adds support for Python 3.

 OpenGraph is a module of python for parsing the Open Graph Protocol, you can read more about the specification at http://ogp.me/

 Installation